luciodale/fork/README.md

   :on-submit {...}}}
 ```

 The required keys are `:client` and at least one among `:on-change`, `:on-blur`, and `:on-submit`, which all describe when the validation should take place.
 Use your existing input names such as `"input"` to link any eventual error to the respective fields in your form.
-Also, note that each input can have an indefined number of nested vectors to allow multiple validations with their own error messages.
+Also, note that each input can have an undefined number of nested vectors to allow multiple validations with their own error messages.

 You might end up in a situation where your validation does not need to be bound to any particular input.
 In that case, you can use a keyword such as `:input-independent` to organize your "general" logic, which might involve for example the sum of multiple inputs being equal to a specific value.